J-DubApps/Blog/content/posts/2022/Mom-Eulogy-by-Julian.md

 Rest easy, Mom.
 And <i><b>thank you</i></b>. <br />

-Created February 2019, and revised July 27, 2019 - when we thought we would lose Momma Joy.
-A precious gift of time we got, before I had to finally read this at her memorial.<br />

 <i>Momma Joy passed-away peacefully in her son Julian’s arms at 8:23pm on January 16th, 2022.</i>

 <div class="image-row">